savchenko/windows10/README.md

 ### svchost.exe
 Let's limit service host's unstoppable desire to talk with the outside world.
-1. Create rule named "block_service_host" that either prevents `%SystemRoot%\System32\svchost.exe` from any connections or just denies 80/443 ports access.
+1. Create rule named "block_service_host" that either prevents `%SystemRoot%\System32\svchost.exe` from any connections or denies 80/443 ports access.
 Latter is assuming you know why it needs to access other ports.
 1. Add to your profile:
     ```powershell
     # Update Windows